Priscilla Lane: Film career

 While living in Van Nuys, she was offered and accepted the leading role in Fun on a Weekend (1947) for producer–director Andrew Stone, co-starring Eddie Bracken.
 When the film was released, Variety opined, "Miss Lane, who's been absent from films for some time, gives a good enough performance which should ensure her work in more pictures."
 However, Lane returned to domestic life.
 Once again she and her husband moved, this time to Studio City.

-Lane accepted the offer of the lead role opposite Lawrence Tierney in a film noir, Bodyguard (1948), starring as Doris Brewster.
+Priscilla accepted the offer of the lead role opposite Lawrence Tierney in a film noir, Bodyguard (1948), starring as Doris Brewster.
 During an interview with a Hollywood correspondent, she stated, "I didn't realize how much I miss filming until I came back.
 I love this work, and I hope to make many, many more pictures."
 Bodyguard would be her last picture.
 An expected contract with RKO Studios did not come to pass.

-In January 1951, Cora Mullican died at the San Fernando Valley home her daughters had bought for her years earlier.
+In January 1951, Priscilla's mother Cora Mullican died at the San Fernando Valley home her daughters had bought for her years earlier.
 Priscilla returned to show business briefly in 1958 with her own show on a local television station broadcasting from Boston.
 Titled The Priscilla Lane Show, she chatted and interviewed celebrities visiting the area.
 She enjoyed the television experience, but family demands proved too much, and she gave up after a year.